12 Business Tips For Interior Fit-Out Contractors

 It is important to be realistic.
 You shouldn’t try to be too ambitious by applying for projects that your company really does not have the capacity for.
 Remember, the preparation of a tender proposal is a very costly and time-consuming process.

-3. Are you up to the task?
+2. Ensure you are up to the task

 You should look carefully at the specification, and ask yourself certain questions.